 J-1 Student Employment Options

 J-1 students are allowed to work with permission from the OIS up to 20 hours per week on the campus while school is in session and full-time in the summer (if summer is a vacation term for your academic program) and during recognized vacation periods.
 You must receive permission from an OIS advisor PRIOR to beginning any on-campus employment.
-If you would like to continue your employment with your Johns Hopkins on-campus/departmental employer after you complete your academic program, you will need to seek employment permission through Academic Training.
 Acceptable employment includes: work required by a scholarship, assistantship or fellowship, work in the libraries, computer centers, administrative offices, and work performed on Hopkins’ premises for an outside contractor or firm as long as the employer provides direct services to students.

 To Apply for On-Campus Employment Permission

-- Get an offer letter from the potential employer that includes the following information (name of employer, hours per week, type of employment, position, on official departmental letterhead, signed and dated).
+- Get a signed offer letter from the potential employer that includes the following information:

-Academic Training is a type of off-campus work authorization for employment in a student's field of study (does not need to be an “academic” job).
+Academic Training (AT) is a benefit of J-1 student status that allows for training, paid or unpaid, in a position related to the program of study.
 The J-1 student’s program sponsor (the OIS if sponsored by Johns Hopkins) provides authorization.
 It is available both during the student’s academic program and after completion, but must be authorized prior to completing the degree program.

 - Academic Training can be used before or after completion of studies.